gardener/gardener/docs/proposals/20-ha-control-planes.md

 In contrast to other components, it's not trivial to run multiple replicas for `etcd` because different rules and considerations apply to form a quorum-based cluster [ref](https://etcd.io/docs/v3.4/op-guide/clustering/).
 Most of the complexity (e.g. cluster bootstrap, scale-up) is already outsourced to [Etcd-Druid](https://github.com/gardener/etcd-druid) and efforts have been made to support may use-cases already (see [gardener/etcd-druid#107](https://github.com/gardener/etcd-druid/issues/107) and [Multi-Node etcd GEP](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/multi-node/README.md)).
 Please note, that especially for `etcd` an `active-passive` alternative was evaluated [here](#etcd-active-passive-options).
 Due to the complexity and implementation effort it was decided to proceed with the `active-active` built-in support, but to keep this as a reference in case we'll see blockers in the future.

+### Other critical components having single replica

+Following shoot control plane components are currently setup with a single replica and are planned to run with a minimum of 2 replicas:

+* Cluster Autoscaler (if enabled)
+* Cloud Controller Manager
+* Kube Controller Manager
+* Kube Scheduler
+* Machine Controller Manager

+Additionally [Affinity and anti-affinity](#scheduling-control-plane-components) rules must be configured.

 #### Gardener `etcd` component changes